GauravC4/hashtable/README.md

 - **Set and Remove**: Custom implementation performs comparably to the inbuilt map.
 - **Get**: The custom implementation is ~5x slower than the inbuilt map, likely due to the lack of spatial locality.
 Open addressing might improve performance for this operation.

-Update: It did not, open addressing made it worse maybe due to clustering of collissions.
+Update: It did not, open addressing made it worse maybe due to clustering of collissions because of linear probing.
 I am curious about quadratic probing function.

 Checked golang runtime code for map and it uses something called swiss tables which does some bit manipulation magic to check for 8 or 16 chunks at once. https://abseil.io/about/design/swisstables